Black Woman to Lead Naval Academy's Brigade for First Time

-The U.S. Naval Academy on Monday announced its first Black female brigade commander.
+A Black woman will lead fellow students at the U.S. Naval Academy for the first time, taking the top student leadership role of brigade commander, the academy announced Monday.

-Midshipman 1st Class Sydney Barber will be the commander for the spring semester, the academy's commandant said.
+Midshipman 1st Class Sydney Barber will be the commander for the spring semester, according to a news release from the academy.

 Local